CloudDesk/RTE-PMS-Backend/Document Repository/PMS_v3.1_changes.md

-# PMS v2.1 Change Addendum
+# PMS v3.1 Change Addendum

 ## 1. Purpose

-This document defines the PMS v2.1 client correction changes based on the latest demo feedback.
+This document defines the PMS v3.1 client correction changes based on the latest demo feedback.

-This addendum must be treated as a change layer on top of the current PMS implementation baseline.
+This addendum is a planned change layer on top of the current PMS implementation baseline.

 Current implementation baseline documents: